 Everyone experiences some kind of conflict in the workplace at some point.
+Something which Covid has added a realm of complexity to, to not only detect, but also resolve.
 Conflict can arise in many situations, but disagreements with coworkers commonly cause interpersonal strife.
 In fact, in an 18-month research study, nearly 100 percent of respondents cited interactions with coworkers as the primary cause of conflict at work.
 Conflict in the workplace also impacts employee productivity.
 According to one study, a single employee spends nearly three hours every workweek trying to resolve some kind of conflict.
 Even worse, unresolved conflicts can impact employee engagement and have negative implications for company culture.

 When the possibility for conflict exists just about everywhere in the workplace—and the cost of leaving it unresolved is high—employees need to know how to resolve conflict and be equipped with the skills to do so.
 Here are 5 skills that can help them do that.

 Employees need to know how to talk to each other in order to understand the source of conflict, as well as alternate points of view—but communicating well involves more than talking and getting your point across to others.
 Strong communication also includes listening.
 When employees know how to use active listening techniques, like asking questions, restating, and using analogies to rephrase statements, the chances of resolving the conflict become greater.
+Remote working has placed a greater need for strong interpersonal communication skills.
 Other communication behaviors that support effective conflict resolution include:

 - Reading nonverbal cues